jonasbn/til/go/structs.md

 fmt.Println(person{"Bob", 20})
 ```

-If you however change your struct or reorder the fields, for example to be alhabetical:
+If you however change your struct or reorder the fields, for example to be alphabetical:

 ```go
 type person struct {